Skip to content

 Intra-abdominal view of the bladder under HD laparoscopy.

-Laparoscopic liver biopsy and gallbladder visualization in a companion animal
+Laparoscopic liver biopsy and gallbladder visualization in a dog and cat

 Liver biopsy under direct laparoscopic guidance.